 Sales to Members.
 We generate revenues principally from the sale of electric capacity and energy to our members.
 Capacity revenues are the revenues we receive for electric service whether or not our generation and purchased power resources are dispatched to produce electricity.
 These revenues are designed to recover the fixed costs associated with our business, including fixed production expenses, depreciation and amortization expenses and interest charges, plus a targeted margin.
 Energy revenues are the sales of electricity generated or purchased for our members.
 Energy revenues recover the variable costs of our business, including fuel, purchased energy and variable operation and maintenance expense.

-The components of member revenues for the three-month and nine-month periods ended September 30, 2020 and 2019 were as follows:
+The components of member revenues for the three-month periods ended March 31, 2021 and 2020 were as follows: